umurcanemre/urlshortener/README.md

 Depending on the business considerations, ideally before MVP, a CI/CD pipeline would ensure fast and higher quality delivery.

-Unified format check > build > tests (unit, integration, behaviour, contract etc) > dockerize > deployment (in case of heavy traffic canary release model can be considered to have a contained impact in case of newly introduced bugs or other issues)
+Unified format check > build > tests (unit, integration, behaviour, contract etc) > dockerized > deployment (in case of heavy traffic canary release model can be considered to have a contained impact in case of newly introduced bugs or other issues)